dess-mannheim/LLM4ESS-HWS25/project_ideas.md

 ## Project Ideas

 80% of the course assessment is based on a team project.
-Each team is supposed to deliver a project that is equivalent to the amount of work in a short paper at NLP conferences (4-5 pages + unlimited references and appendices in the [ACL template](https://github.com/acl-org/acl-style-files).
+Each team is supposed to deliver a project that is equivalent to the amount of work in a short paper at NLP conferences (4-5 pages + unlimited references and appendices in the [ACL template](https://github.com/acl-org/acl-style-files)).
 You can find examples of such papers at the end.
 Here are some ideas to help you get started:

 ### LLM Simulations
-- Who do LLMs think you are?
+- Who do LLMs think you are?**
   - comparing human social media bios vs. LLM-generated bios
   - analyzing social roles in LLM-generated bios
 - Using LLMs to simulate Google restaurant reviews
 - Using LLMs to simulate conspiracy theorists
 - Using LLMs as a hiring manager (see Experiment 4: https://www.nber.org/papers/w31122)

+** There's a dataset already collected for this, talk to Indira if you want to do this project.

 ### LLM Content Analysis
 - Pick 1 construct (and 2 associated datasets), 1 prompt variation, 1 persona variation, 1 other.